 (Note: As I was on my way out from the online ticketing startup I had worked at for three years, I wrote a little summary/reflection on my time there.
-It’s pretty direct, but also a little bit ‘inside baseball’.
+It’s pretty direct, and also a little bit ‘inside baseball’.
 Nonetheless, it’s below).

 When I started at Tiqets almost three years ago there was no Content department.
 Just Desiree.
 And then me.
 There were only a couple dozen products on the site, and the copy we had was, not to put too fine a point on it – excruciating.
 But oh, how things have changed.

 Since that time, the Content team has grown from one, then two to now 15+ folks and our suite of products nears 2,000.
 As I prepare to depart for my next professional adventure, I thought I’d take an honest look back over my time here: both the highs and the growing pains.
 A lot has happened over the last three years – and a lengthy blog post is the only way to cover everything.

 When I showed up on my first day, there were 30-plus people crowded into one room in the center of Amsterdam.
 Classic startup vibe.
 Everyone was so focused on work that nobody even noticed I was there (at first).
 I was just directed to a workstation.
 My time at Tiqets had begun!